lukso-network/tools-lsp-factory/docs/deployment/digital-asset.md

 });
 ```

-If the `ipfsClientOptions` object is provided, it will override the `ipfsClientOptions` object passed during the instantiation of the LSPFactory.
+If the `ipfsGateway` object is provided, it will override the `ipfsGateway` object passed during the instantiation of the LSPFactory.

 ### Reactive Deployment